turpeluren/blogelogeluren/src/content/blog/goal.md

 ## ❤️👾
 This was not intended to be this lengthy but it was good to get a thinker about the underlying goals, driving factors and development principles of the blog.
 As an endnote I would like to invite you, the reader, to participate.
 Take a stroll in the park.
 And don’t be shy to leave your two cents, a recommendation, tell me I’m all wrong or instill me with wisdom of which you believe I am still unaware.
 For this is the beauty of the internet.
 It is a moving conversation piece.
 Maybe even a higher collective intelligence/consciousness.
 This is not a diary tucked away in my closet but a node in the expansive network of the internet, and nothing would make me happier right now than to interact with some other nodes!

-I still don't know enough about servers to host comments here, but I do have this nifty [discord webhook](https://sadgrl.online/learn/articles/create-webform-discord) thanks to [Sadness](https://sadgrl.online/):
+I still don't know enough about servers to host comments here, but I do have this nifty [form](https://sadgrl.online/learn/articles/create-webform-discord) that hooks up directly to a private discord channel thanks to [Sadness](https://sadgrl.online/):